BilalAnwarJatt/hospital-management-advanced/README.md

 # Hospital Management System - Advanced

 **hospital-management-advanced** is a full-featured backend system for managing a hospital.
-Built with **Node.js**, **Express**, and **MongoDB**, it includes authentication, role-based access control, and CRUD operations for admins, doctors, patients, and appointments.
+Built with **Node.js**, **Express**, and **MongoDB**, it includes authentication, role-based access control, and CRUD operations for admins, doctors, patients, and appointments

 ## Features